canghel/kaggle-seizure-prediction/docs/README.md

 #### Final Ensemble:

 *    To improve the neural network performance, I averaged 10 neural networks with the same structure, starting from different random seeds.
 I changed some of the parameters from the previous neural network, most importantly, adding dropout.
-*    I averaged this NN model and the GLM, SVM, and RF models together for the final result.
+*    I averaged this NN model and the GLM, SVM, and RF models together for the final result. **AUC: 0.800, 0.781**

 ## Code